Solar powered generator

 Total blackout is now a serious possibility in South Africa; it would apparently take two whole weeks to reboot the grid from a so-called cold start.

-If I was to build another solar powered generator, knowing what I know now, I wouldn't put it on the roof.
+If I was to build another solar powered generator, with hindsight, I would not put it on the roof.
 Why, you may very well ask?
-That's the way everyone does it; true but at residential solar panels pitch you'll find there's a better way.
+That's the way everyone does it; true but at residential solar panels pitch you will find there is a better way.

-Or, whilst I was in the midst of treating patients, loss of power would render my chiropractic table useless; then it was my turn to sulk.
+Or whilst I was in the midst of treating patients, loss of power would render my equipment useless; then it was my turn to sulk.

 No matter how limited your physics background is, you probably have a vague idea that the sun radiates the earth with energy.
 These joules come in small bundles called photons; they have a wave pattern with different frequencies.

-Some is in the light frequency range, and another in the infrared spectrum which can be used to heat water, for example; also ultra violet that damages the skin and even more toxic X- and gamma rays in very small quantities.
+Some is in the light frequency range, and another in the infrared spectrum which can be used to heat water, for example; also ultraviolet that damages the skin and even more toxic gamma rays in very small quantities.

-Most of this energy is gathered by plants to convert sunshine by a process called photosynthesis into usable sugars in the plant; hence the global concern at deforestation and the loss of plant species that is happening at a frightening rate.
+Most of this energy is gathered by green plants to convert sunshine by a process called photosynthesis into usable sugars in the leaves; hence the global concern at deforestation and the loss of species that is happening at a frightening rate.

 The world is on a suicide mission generally known as uncontrolled expansion, as terminal as Elon Musk's mission to Mars; soon we will reach the point of no return unless more of us build solar powered generators.